WebexCC-SA/LAB-2310/docs/Excercise2.md

       ![Nav](./assets/2310_Excercise2_1_3.png){ width="700" }

-- Select the Blind Transfer node, and you will see it is transferring the call to a number "**19842990193**" that is mapped to a different flow called "**WebexOne_Flow_Transfer**"
+- Select the Blind Transfer node, and you will see it is transferring the call to a number "**19842906070**", which is mapped to a different flow called "**WebexOne_Flow_Transfer**"

       ![Nav](./assets/2310_Excercise2_1_4.png){ width="500" }